 You may do the same procedure to bulk print report cards and to activate/deactivate multiple report cards at once.

-Deactivating report cards means the report cards will not be visible in either parent portal or student portal.
-Activated report cards are those visible to parents and students.
-By default, all report cards are activated.
+Deactivating report cards means the report cards will not be visible in either the parent portal or the student portal.
+By default, all report cards are activated and available for parents and students when locked.

-The search feature may be used to select a student record, or subset of student records for which you would like to see report cards.
-You may search using the name of the student, or by grade level by entering the numerical grade in the search box, as shown in the example below:
+The search feature may be used to select a student record or subset of student records for which you would like to see report cards.
+You may search using the name of the student, or by grade level by entering the numerical grade in the search box.

 The second tab on the Report Cards main page is the Subject-Based tab, which can be used by administrators or teachers to review, edit, and enter grades by subject.
 This is especially useful for subjects in which there were no Gradebook entries or when final grades could not be automatically assessed using conventional Gradebook formulas.